DavidMiles1925/garage_opener/README.md

 **Interaction with GPIO pins**

-The GPIO pins were switched beteen "high" and "low" status to control opener/closer circuit.
+The GPIO pins were switched between "high" and "low" status to control opener/closer circuit.

 ![GPIO](./images/readme_GPIO-pins.jpg)